AnnaRichert/Portfolio/SQL Project 4.md

           GROUP by industry
           ORDER BY COUNT(company_id)  DESC
           LIMIT 3),
-sub1 AS (
+-- Step 2: Gather unicorns from the top industries, with year of becoming unicorn and valuation sub1 AS (
           SELECT d.company_id, DATE_PART('year', date_joined) AS year, valuation, industry
           FROM dates AS d